-- a) Oversee and ensure the Government's capacity to implement SALW Control legislation after the restructuring of relevant institutions as result of the dissolution of the State Union; - b) Call for the adoption of a National SALW Control Strategy by the Government; - c) Support the establishment of a National SALW Commission; - d) Promote SALW transparency through regular parliamentary oversight of SALW Control mechanisms; - e) Invite the Government to publish an annual arms export and transfer report; - Review existing legislation on SALW possession, international transfers, and national safety standards for storage with the goal of harmonizing with EU Policy and best practice; and - g) Initiate the adoption or amendment of SALW Control legislation as recommended by the Arms Exports Analysis Report.
+- a.
+Oversee and ensure the Government's capacity to implement SALW Control legislation; - b.
+Call for the adoption of a National SALW Control Strategy by the Government; - c.
+Support the establishment of a National SALW Commission; - d.
+Promote SALW transparency through regular parliamentary oversight of SALW Control mechanisms; - e.
+Review existing legislation on SALW possession, international transfers, and national safety standards for storage with the goal of harmonizing with EU Policy and best practice.

-Annex D - What you can do as a parliamentarian2
+Annex D - What you can do as a parliamentarian